International System of Units

-The International System of Units, internationally known by the abbreviation SI (from French Système international d'unités), is the modern form of the metric system and the world's most widely used system of measurement.
+The International System of Units, internationally known by the abbreviation SI (from its official French name, Système international d'unités), is the modern form of the metric system and the world's most widely used system of measurement.
 It is the only system of measurement with official status in nearly every country in the world, employed in science, technology, industry, and everyday commerce.
-The SI system is coordinated by the International Bureau of Weights and Measures, which is abbreviated BIPM from Bureau international des poids et mesures.
+The International Bureau of Weights and Measures (abbreviated BIPM from Bureau international des poids et mesures) coordinates the SI.